Raise Your Salary Raise Expectations

 1. Be open and willing

 The best part of salary raise negotiation is that you value yourself as much as you value getting the job.
 When you’re in a situation where one of them has to be chosen, please choose yourself.
-To start the process, it’s always wise to be open for the salary raise negotiation.
+To start the process, it’s always wise to be open to the salary raise negotiation.

 All interviewees are asked – “What’s your expectation in terms of salary level?”